Given the inheritance pattern of coat color in rats described in ... | Channels for Pearson+

 Textbook Question

-Given the inheritance pattern of coat color in rats described in Problem 17, predict the genotype and phenotype of the parents who produced the following offspring: 3/8 black: 3/8 cream: 2/8 albino
+Given the inheritance pattern of coat color in rats described in Problem 17, predict the genotype and phenotype of the parents who produced the following offspring: 3/8 black: 4/8 albino: 1/8 cream

 Verified Solution